Intrauterine infection is infection within the womb, which, in the context of pregnancy, usually means infection of:

 Rennie JM (2012), Rennie and Robertons Textbook of Neonatology, Fifth edition.
 Elsevier.Hide details

-Intrauterine growth restriction (IUGR), also known as fetal growth restriction (FGR) is a condition in which a baby's growth slows or stops when they are in the womb.
+Intrauterine growth restriction (IUGR), also known as fetal growth restriction (FGR) is a condition in which a baby's growth slows or stops during pregnancy.

 ℹLast reviewed on October 4th, 2016.
 Next review date October 4th, 2019.